agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 ## Architecture

-As mentioned previously the CLI is written in Rust and works in a synchronous multithreaded fashion.
+As mentioned previously, the CLI is written in Rust and works in a synchronous multithreaded fashion.

 Here is a simplified architecture diagram for the current version (0.4.7).